jongsoo1203/RSA-Cryptosystem/README.md

 ### RSA.py

 The RSA public-key cryptosystem involves three integers n, e, and d that satisfy certain mathematical properties.
 The public key (n; e) is made public on the Internet, while the private key (n; d) is only known to Bob.
-If Alice wants to send Bob a message x 2 [0; n), she encrypts it using the function __E(x) = y = x^e mod n;__
+If Alice wants to send Bob a message, she encrypts it using the function __E(x) = y = x^e mod n;__
 Decrypts by
 __D(y) = y^d mod n;__